 A client’s duty to cooperate with his/her attorney essentially means that a client is obligated to reasonably assist the lawyer with aspects of the case.
 This duty to cooperate can manifest in a number of different ways and can specifically involve the duties to:

 - Disclose all relevant facts regarding the case – What is considered to be ‘relevant’ to the case will vary according to the nature of the accident and claim.
-For example, relevant facts for an auto accident case could include information regarding the date, location, involved parties and suspected causes of a car crash.
+For example, relevant facts for an auto accident case could include information regarding the date, location, involved parties, and suspected causes of a car crash.

 - Not lie to the attorney – Lies include misinformation, as well as omissions of relevant information to the case.

-- Provide all the information and documentation required by the attorney – Such information and documentation can include evidence you have gathered (like accident scene photos), correspondence you have received from an insurance company and/or your medical bills for treating the accident-related injury.
+- Provide all the information and documentation required by the attorney – Such information and documentation can include evidence you have gathered (like accident scene photos), correspondence you have received from an insurance company, and/or your medical bills for treating the accident-related injury.

-- Notify the attorney any change of address – This aspect of cooperation is meant to ensure that an attorney can easily contact the client regarding the case whenever necessary.
+- Notify the attorney of any change of address – This aspect of cooperation is meant to ensure that an attorney can easily contact the client regarding the case whenever necessary.

-- Not do anything that may hurt the case – Destroying evidence for a case, providing damaging statements to the opposing side and/or discussing the case on social media are a few ways that a client may hurt his/her case.
+- Not do anything that may hurt the case – Destroying evidence for a case, providing damaging statements to the opposing side, and/or discussing the case on social media are a few ways that a client may hurt his/her case.